-It is estimated that as many as 20% of all women experience mood or anxiety disorders during pregnancy.1 Nurses caring for these women must know signs, symptoms, and treatments for mental illness during pregnancy.
+It is estimated that as many as 20% of all women experience mood or anxiety disorders during pregnancy (MGH,2018).
+Nurses caring for these women must know the signs, symptoms, and treatments for mental illness during pregnancy.
 Some women may experience mental illness for the first time during pregnancy or after pregnancy.
 These women need to consult a specialist about their mental illness while pregnant.
 Medications may prevent relapse.

-Women with depression are less likely to seek treatment while pregnant than while not pregnant.
-Patients with depression may experience a depressed mood, loss of interest in most activities, insomnia or hypersomnia, change in appetite, agitation, low energy, poor concentration, feelings of guilt, or recurrent thoughts of death.3 Mild to moderate depression is diagnosed with five or six symptoms, and severe depression is diagnosed with seven to nine symptoms.
-Pregnancy can make some of the symptoms difficult to identify because appetite or sleep may be affected by pregnancy.
+Women with depression are less likely to seek treatment than while not pregnant.
+Patients with depression may experience a depressed mood, loss of interest in most activities, insomnia or hypersomnia, change in appetite, agitation, low energy, poor concentration, guilt, or recurrent thoughts of death (APA, 2013).

 There are risks to the mother and fetus for a woman who experiences depression and does not receive treatment.
 Suicide is a risk.
 Poor appetite can lead to poor nutrition, poor weight gain, weight loss, or cognitive impairment.
 Poor nutrition can lead to poor prenatal care and poor fetal outcomes.
 Psychosis, catatonia, and substance abuse may be associated with depression.

 The use of lithium during pregnancy has been associated with congenital cardiac malformations, fetal and neonatal cardiac arrhythmias, hypoglycemia, premature delivery, and other adverse outcomes.
 Long-term consequences have not been found.
 The decision to discontinue lithium therapy during pregnancy because of fetal risks should be weighed against the maternal risks of the illness.
 The physiologic changes of pregnancy may affect the absorption, distribution, metabolism, and elimination of lithium, and close monitoring is recommended.
-Some antiepileptic drugs are used in the treatment of bipolar disorder, including valproic acid (Depakene®), carbamazepine (Tegretol®), and lamotrigine (Lamictal®).
+Some antiepileptic drugs are used in the treatment of a bipolar disorder, including valproic acid (Depakene®), carbamazepine (Tegretol®), and lamotrigine (Lamictal®).
 Depakene® and Tegretol® have been shown to cause birth defects.
-Lamictal® is generally considered safe.6
+Lamictal® is generally considered safe (ACOG, 2008).

 Women with mental illness need to be treated without bias.
 These women need education, especially before getting pregnant.
 Medications should not be stopped abruptly during pregnancy.
 Ideally, a woman with mental illness should receive preconception counseling to determine her treatment during pregnancy.

 AS is a 24-year-old G1P0 who presents to labor and delivery complaining of regular contractions for the past 6 hours.
 She is anxious and worried about labor.
 She has a history of anxiety and severe depression.
-She was taking Zoloft® throughout pregnancy until 32 weeks when she stopped it because she thought it could harm the baby.
+She was taking Zoloft® throughout pregnancy until 32 weeks, when she stopped it because she thought it could harm the baby.
 She has a flat affect on admission and admits to thoughts of killing herself.